 However, this is not always the case.
-There are web hosting solutions that use strategic geographical locations, such as Hong Kong, Taiwan, and Singapore, to enter into the Chinese market and bypass the need for an ICP license.
+There are web hosting solutions that use strategic geographical locations, such as Hong Kong, Taiwan, Singapore, and Seoul/South Korea to enter into the Chinese market and bypass the need for an ICP license.

 Finally, the load speed of websites or apps, the difference in Western social media platforms and Eastern ones, as well as variance in search engine websites factor into whether a business is accessible digitally to a Chinese audience.

 The great news is that it’s not that difficult to adjust a website that works in China.
 Plus, it requires normal amounts of maintenance to continue its Chinese presence.

 The Two Most Important Factors When Making a Website That Works in China

 Designing websites or apps that work in China doesn’t have to be a daunting, costly endeavor.
 Get ready to make adjustments in order to create a website that works in China!

 Two factors will ensure that you save time and money while always remaining accessible to Chinese consumers.
 These are checking for load speed and blocked services.